wmrra/wmrra-com/content/resources/circuits.md

-WMRRA operates at a variety of tracks in the pacific northwest.
+WMRRA operates at a variety of tracks in the Pacific Northwest.

 # Pacific Raceways